All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Important caveat.
 You must tell your surgeon about any peptides or supplements you're taking before surgery.
 Some surgeons may have specific requirements about what to stop before a procedure.
 BPC-157's effect on blood vessel growth, for example, is something your surgical team should know about.
 Never start a pre-operative peptide protocol without both your prescribing provider and your surgeon on board.

-This is not a DIY situation.
+This isn't a DIY situation.
 Your provider and surgeon need to coordinate.
 A licensed FormBlends provider can help you manage that conversation and provide documentation for your surgical team.

 Post-Operative Recovery Protocols